URDF-Anything+: End-to-End Generation for Simulation-Ready Articulated Assets: Experiments

-\paragraph{Comparison with Real Data Training.} In this section, we primarily compare the real-world performance of two policy training paradigms: (1) policies trained on a dataset collected directly on the real-world robot using a fixed amount of real-world data.
+\textbf{Comparison with Real Data Training.} In this section, we primarily compare the real-world performance of two policy training paradigms: (1) policies trained on a dataset collected directly on the real-world robot using a fixed amount of real-world data.
 (2) policies trained entirely in simulation using an equally sized dataset generated efficiently under our Real-Follow-Sim framework.
 Following the Table \ref{tab:combined_real_world}, we find that our method outperforms URDF generation baselines, improves over the standard Sim-to-Real deployment paradigm, and enables simulation-only training to achieve strong real-world performance.
 These results show the effectiveness of Real-Follow-Sim as a unified framework for real-world manipulation.